 The publication of the mark starts a thirty (30) day period during which a third party can file an opposition to registration of the mark.
 This is the first opportunity for third parties to oppose or object to the prospective mark.
-Note that pending applications are published or accessible to the public via the USPTO website.
+Note that pending applications, unlike patent applications, are immediately published or accessible to the public via the USPTO website.
 Therefore a third party can be aware of the processing of the application and waiting for the start of the opposition period.

 The 30 days in which to file an opposition can be extended upon written request filed with the Trademark Trial and Appeals Board (TTAB).
 At this stage, the examiner is no longer involved with the application.